Head of Fundraising (Maternity Cover)

-- 5+ years devising and implementing successful digital acquisition strategies
+- Proven track record devising and implementing successful fundraising strategies and plans

-- Proven ability to deliver innovation across a fundraising portfolio
+- Proven ability to deliver innovation across the fundraising portfolio

-- Excellent interpersonal skills and the ability to work flexibly in a small and brilliant team
+- Excellent interpersonal skills and the ability to work flexibly in a small team

 - Knowledge and experience in the International Development sector